 - Hire accident reconstruction and medical experts to testify in your defense

-- Negotiate with the responsible party’s insurance company for a settlement
+- Negotiate with the responsible party’s insurance company to improve your settlement

 - Take your case to trial if they are not willing to make you a fair offer

 According to the National Highway Traffic Safety Administration, one person in the United States is killed every hour in an accident involving a drunk driver.
-Over the course of a year, this can amount to over 10,000 deaths and over $40 billion in damages.
+Over the course of a year, drunk driving can amount to over 10,000 deaths and over $40 billion in damages.

 Alcohol impairs thinking, reasoning, and muscle coordination.
 It can slow reaction times and predispose a person to take more risk.
 Alcohol is absorbed directly into the body from the stomach very quickly and can impair your cognitive abilities within minutes.

 At high speeds, a delay of even a few seconds in responding to changes in traffic conditions can cause a vehicle to travel much further than it would have had the driver been able to make appropriate changes to speed or direction if he or she was not impaired.

 New York Drunk Driving Accident Lawyer Near Me 877-751-9800

 Blood alcohol content levels, or BAC, are used to determine the maximum amounts of alcohol in the bloodstream at which it is legal to drive.
 For most states, these levels are as follows: